Supported Formats

 Supported

-The Generic format supports upstream proxying and caching for simple HTML-based sources and select non-HTML sources.
-When a file is requested, Cloudsmith checks for a local copy.
-If missing, it fetches the file from the upstream, caches it as a first-class local package, and serves it.
+The Generic format supports upstream proxying and caching for simple HTML-based sources and a few dedicated source types.
+When a file is requested, Cloudsmith checks for a copy already cached in your repository.
+If no copy is cached, Cloudsmith fetches the file from the upstream and serves it.
+When the upstream is configured as Cache and Proxy, the fetched file is also stored in your repository.

 Supported Upstream Sources